nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

 4. Resizing and repositioning: With containers, you can easily resize and reposition visualizations within the container by dragging and dropping.
 This makes it easy to adjust the layout of your visualization as your needs change.

-Horizontal and vertical containers are a useful tool for organizing and presenting your visualizations in Tableau.
+Horizontal and vertical containers are useful tool for organizing and presenting your visualizations in Tableau.
 They can help you create more flexible and dynamic layouts that are easier for users to navigate and understand.
 So how do we use them?

 1. Create a container: To create a container, click on the "Horizontal" or "Vertical" container button in the "Objects" pane, and drag it onto the canvas where you want to position it.